The author is a guitarist and bassist with over 35 years of experience as a musician.

 But it was also true that Eddie was just plain better than everyone else.
 Inevitably guitarists around the world began to come to the same conclusion: The bar has been raised.
 It’s time to either quit and take up the saxophone or get practicing that guitar.

 And they were right.
 This brash young player they heard on the record would one day be recognized as one of the greatest guitarists of all time.

 Thankfully, many young guitarists chose to follow his lead and kept on practicing.
-With Van Halen, the then 21-year-old Eddie Van Halen kicked off a guitar revolution, and for decades players have emulated his style.
+With Van Halen, the young Eddie Van Halen kicked off a guitar revolution, and for decades players have emulated his style.
 Some went on to expand on the template that Eddie had laid down, form their own bands and make their own history.

 The shred generation brought some of the greatest guitarists rock music has ever known to the forefront.
 Van Halen started it all.

 Eddie’s guitars are a big source of interest for fans and players looking to get some inside secrets.
 He himself built the main guitar he used on this album and eventually became famous for, the Frankenstein strat.
 It consisted of a scrap Charvel Strat body and neck, fitted with a custom-wound Gibson PAF pickup and various Fender parts.

 He did this because, unlike today, there really wasn't anything on the market back then that played like a Strat but had a thicker tone.
 Next time you worry about whether or not your guitar is good enough remember that Eddie Van Halen built his out of junk parts!

 There are plenty of rumors about Eddie’s early gear, but one thing that seems to be consensus is that he also used a ‘70s Ibanez Destroyer on much of the first record.
 He later cut a chunk out of it, and VH enthusiasts now know this guitar as the “Shark”.
 His experiment negatively changed the tone of the guitar, to Eddie’s chagrin.